FedeGToto/NSTech/README.md

-# X Engine
+# NS Tech
-X Engine is a 3D game engine developed by Nameless Studio Research Lab
+NS Tecj is a 3D game engine developed by Nameless Studio Research Lab

 ### Distribute executables
 1. Edit everything you want in Data folder